 Shabby Chic is a common and popular home decorating theme that embraces all things country and farmhouse with a pastel-toned twist for a modern finish.
 Often coming hand-in-hand with French-themed designs thanks to its elegant curves, vintage themes, wooden features, and patisserie inspired colours, Shabby Chic is a versatile and inviting trend, and we want to share with you some of our top tips for bringing this fashionable home design into almost any room.

 A great place to start with Shabby Chic is with the walls.
 White, rose, powder blue, and beige are all fantastic wall colours to base your decor around.
-The soft colours are easy to co-ordinate with your furniture and home furnishings and allows you to go big with other areas of decorating without making the space feel chaotic.
+The soft colours are easy to coordinate with your furniture and home furnishings and allow you to go big with other areas of decorating without making the space feel chaotic.

 One of the best things about the Shabby Chic trend is that you can use second-hand furniture, or repurpose furniture you already have - in fact, it's encouraged!
 To upgrade your furniture to fit the trend, paint your wood furniture with furniture paint in a pastel, grey, or white shade.
 Once dry, sand the edges to allow some of the natural wood to peak through, leaving you with a charming, distressed finish.